-You will have a supervisor for your dissertation and will meet with them 4-5 times during Michaelmas and Hilary terms, together with the other students offering that dissertation topic.
+You will have a supervisor for your dissertation and will meet with them for a total of 6 hours throughout Michaelmas and Hilary terms, together with the other students offering that dissertation topic.
 The group size will be between 1 and 4 students.

-The first meeting will take place in Weeks 7 or 8 of Michaelmas term to provide you with the information you need to start work on your dissertation over the Christmas vacation and to agree the pattern of project supervision in Hilary term.
+The first meeting will take place between Weeks 3 and 8 of Michaelmas term to provide you with the information you need to start work on your dissertation, to agree the work that should be completed over the Christmas vacation and to decide the pattern of project supervision in Hilary term.
 At the meetings in Hilary term, you should expect to update your supervisor on the work you have done since the last meeting, and can highlight any difficulties you have encountered.
 Your supervisor will provide you with suggestions on how to overcome difficulties and may direct you to relevant literature.
 Supervisors will not read a draft of your dissertation but will provide you with advice on writing mathematics if needed.